dk14/wolfram-mega/docs/traders.md

 ### Collaterals
 Collaterals for composite contracts in Mega are trivial to evaluate: it is simply a sum of all bets made by a party.

+It is recommended to rather bound contract complexity than use meaningless tokens for collaterization.
+Collaterization must be done in bounded currency, bounded with physical energy like BTC.